stnolting/neorv32/README.md

 This repository was created on June 23th, 2020.

-Made with :coffee: in Hannover, Germany.
+Made with :coffee: in Hannover, Germany :eu: